0xrj/0xrj.github.io/_posts/2021-07-28-AVD-Rooting.markdown

 It's a pretty easy task to setup an avd device.
 But for a security enthusiast, a rooted android device is essential to perform dynamic assessments of android application.

 While many use genymotion (a pre-rooted Android Virtual device), Here we setup an rooted Android Studio Emulator.
-If you are a newbie to the android pentesting and looking for setting up an virtual device, ou are at the right place.
+If you are a newbie to the android pentesting and looking for setting up an virtual device, you are at the right place.
 Just follow the steps i mentioned in this post.

 NOTE: Enabling root is not the only task you have it is also important to maintain __Root Persistence__ in your avd devices.
 So make sure you read and follow till the end && su binary you are downloading must match your emulator device architecture